ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 QUIC}}.
 Integer values do not need to be encoded on the minimum number of bytes necessary.

+In this document, the term "intermediary" refers to an HTTP intermediary as defined in {{Section 3.7 of HTTP}}.

 # HTTP Datagrams {#datagrams}